JakeDuke/Split-Strings/README.md

 This solution works in 4 steps:
 0. Take in a string as an argument.
-1. Individually map the letters of the argument into an array using String.split("").
+1. Check if string length is odd or even
+2. If length of the string is odd, add "_" symbol to sting with str += "_";
 2. Reverse the elements in the array with Array.reverse().
 3. Concatenate the letters in the array using Array.join("").
 4. Return the freshly reversed string.